eth-protocol-fellows/protocol-studies/docs/eps/week1.md

 The first week of the study group is dedicated to a general introduction to the protocol and R&D ecosystem.

-Come to see the presentation by Mário Havel on [Thursday, February 22, 7AM UTC](https://savvytime.com/converter/utc-to-germany-berlin-united-kingdom-london-ny-new-york-city-ca-san-francisco-china-shanghai-japan-tokyo-australia-sydney/feb-22-2024/7am). *This talk will be conducted again in the same format as before*.
+Come to see the presentation by Mário Havel on [Thursday, February 22, 7AM UTC](https://savvytime.com/converter/utc-to-germany-berlin-united-kingdom-london-ny-new-york-city-ca-san-francisco-china-shanghai-japan-tokyo-australia-sydney/feb-22-2024/7am).
+*This talk will be conducted again in the same format as before*.
 We encourage you to join the talk if you haven't seen it already on Monday or if you are in easter time zones.

-The link to stream will be provided here and in [Discord group](https://discord.gg/epfsg).
+__The talk will be streamed at: https://streameth.org/65cf97e702e803dbd57d823f/epf_study_group__

+For discussion and questions during the talk, use corresponding thread in `#study-group` channel of [Discord server](https://discord.gg/epfsg).

 ## Pre-reading